luismgsantos/luismgsantos.github.io/readme.md

 - **Description:**
   - Final Project
     - Used the Ionic Framework to create a mobile application so users could monitor their own IoT system.
-    - Used C++ to create a simple yet functional IoT system using an Arduino based board.
+    - Used C++ to create a simple yet functional IoT system using an Arduino-based board.
 - **Skills:**
   - Angular
   - PHP